Altoros/eyes-recognizer/README.md

 ```
 * Finally, deploy the application using the command line: `cf push`.
 Observe the command line output for a URL of the deployed app
 * Pause for the discussion on logs.
 Print the logs of the application with `cf logs --recent eyes-recognizer-api`
-* Open a `eyes-recognizer-ui` in your code editor and modify `./config/prod.env.js` with the URL of the deployed API
+* Open a `eyes-recognizer-ui` in your code editor and modify `./eyes-recognizer-ui/config/prod.env.js` with the URL of the deployed API
 * Rebuild and redeploy the `eyes-recognizer-ui` with `npm run build` and `cf push`
 * Open the URL of deployed `eyes-recognizer-ui` and try to analyze a couple of images

 ## Retraining the classifier
-* Open the `eyes-recognizer-api` directory in your code editor and observe contents of `./src/tasks/train.js`
+* Open the `eyes-recognizer-api` directory in your code editor and observe contents of `./eyes-recognizer-api/src/tasks/train.js`
 * Modify contents of training archives and execute `npm run train`
-* Note, that training destroys the old classifier and creates a new one.
-Make sure to change the `CLASSIFIER_ID` in the configuration and redeploy the application
+* Be wary that training destroys the old classifier and creates a new one

 ## Additional exercises
 * Consult with the documentation http://www.ibm.com/watson/developercloud/doc/visual-recognition/classifiers-tutorials.shtml and create your own classifier.
 Take time to collect the samples